 Another role involved working in a team of software developers on a commercially sold Windows application that gave new life to an antiquated telephony system.
 Having an actual separate test person in the group was a huge benefit to building a very solid application.
 This position taught a lot about several software development practices being used in larger corporations--and why they are so important.
 As a manager myself later, this experience helped me build a better programming department.

-Most currently, I have worked in the retail sector providing data integration services and extending functionality to commercial POS (point-of-sale) management programs.
-This position has had more variety and a steeper learning curve than almost anything encountered before.
+I have worked in the retail sector providing data integration services and extending functionality to commercial POS (point-of-sale) management programs.
+This endeavor has had more variety and a steeper learning curve than almost anything encountered before.
 Every business does things differently, whether it needs to charge a second tax for certain provinces in Canada, process gift messages based on a flag in the line item, update a remote inventory database in real time, use a new payment gateway, provide seamless membership management, or require custom-generated tracking numbers on a complex packing list report, retail is a complex and constantly evolving environment.
 Sometimes a simple export to a web service is all that is required.
 Other times, the plethora of plug-ins, timed updates, and carefully formatted files can lead to confusion of the most astute.
 It's always fast-paced as retailers need new ideas implemented quickly to keep up with consumer demand and new ways of doing business!

-While DOS and Windows have been the prevalent operating systems to support and work with throughout my career, there have been interesting side-notes in other areas as well.
+While Windows have been the prevalent operating systems to support and work with throughout my career, there have been interesting side-notes in other areas as well.
 I've modified Business BASIC code in SCO Unix, supported an email server in Red Hat Linux, hosted multiple Linux-based web sites, and even worked with FoxPro for Macintosh many years ago.

 The most important thing I've learned over the years is that one should never stop learning.
 Every project is different, every customer important, and no one technological solution is the one answer for everyone.